phonedude/cs533-f23/assignments/Arcand/5/README.md

+## Assignment 5
+## CS 433/533 Web Security

-Assignment 5 for CS 433/533 Web Security, Fall 2023, is focused on the practical application of web security concepts in which I set up two servers on different ports in order to explore and demonstrate issues related to Same-origin policy, Cross-Origin Resource Sharing (CORS), and Content Security Policy (CSP).
+Assignment 5 is focused on demonstrating the practical application of web security concepts in which I set up two servers on different ports in order to explore and demonstrate issues related to Same-origin policy, Cross-Origin Resource Sharing (CORS), and Content Security Policy (CSP).

 The files are saved in the Arcand\5 folder.
+My report for each section is as follows:

+## 5.1: CORS: Blocking and reading responses from another origin

+For this part of the assignment I created two servers running on different ports.

-CORS: Blocking and reading responses from another origin (5 points) node.js, HTML, and json files in the directory 5.1 that demonstrate Javascript running in one HTML file requesting a .json response from another origin:
+node.js, HTML, and json files in the directory 5.1 that demonstrate Javascript running in one HTML file requesting a .json response from another origin can be seen below:

 Images:

 <img src="images/1.png" width="700">

 Viewing the files: